Nuelthesupreme/lyricworks/README.md

 ## Technicalities:

 For the creation of the app, we used:
+- [Draw IO](https://app.diagrams.net): This allowed us to draw up a sketch of how each of us visualised our design and merge each idea into one (see image 8: design)
 - [Genius API](https://genius.com/developers): which allows us to input lyrics and returns popular songs that contain those lyrics.
 - [YouTube API](https://developers.google.com/youtube): which allows us to input the song titles and artist names received and returns the top related videos for each song.
 - [Rapid API](https://rapidapi.com/): Due to a CORS issue we encountered through the Genius API, we had to use Rapid API to bypass this issue.